 Here’s what’s happening on Martha’s Vineyard today.

 On this day in 2012, 20 first graders and six school employees were killed by a gunman at Sandy Hook.
 Today is also National Bouillabaisse Day.
-Where is your favorite place to get this seafood stew?
-If your friend sent you this, sign up for yourself here.
+Where is your favorite place to get this seafood stew?If your friend sent you this, sign up for yourself here.

-On Tuesday, the Steamship Authority board and the Port Council met jointly in what is likely to be their last meetings of 2022.
+Strategy session On Tuesday, the Steamship Authority board and the Port Council met jointly in what is likely to be their last meetings of 2022.
 The main topic of discussion was what to do about the future and how to do a better job of strategic planning.
 Reporter Rich Saltzberg has this story.
 The SSA also released a dramatic video that shows the snapping of a cable on the transfer bridge in Vineyard Haven.
 Rich has that update as well.

+What’s up?
 Taxes, that’s what.
 As other towns are doing, Aquinnah held its tax classification hearing on Tuesday and heard from assessors on what the town’s residential taxpayers can expect.
 While the tax rate will be lower, the overall tax bills are going up because property values in Aquinnah, on the Island, and throughout the commonwealth are up.
-Reporter Eunki Seonwoo has this update.
+Reporter Eunki Seonwoo has this

-The select board in Oak Bluffs, on the recommendation of their shellfish constable, will not enforce stricter restrictions on the number of scallops that can be taken this year.
+Raking them in The select board in Oak Bluffs, on the recommendation of their shellfish constable, will not enforce stricter restrictions on the number of scallops that can be taken this year.
 The issue has been a contentious one over several meetings, but ultimately the board decided to keep the limits on the number of bushels that was in place the previous year.
 Reporter Abigail Rosen has this story.
 Meanwhile, the board slammed the Martha’s Vineyard Commission and talked about the possibility of the town moving on from the regional planning agency.
 Abigail also has this story.

 The Martha’s Vineyard Commission meets at 7 pm Thursday.
 Remote access.
 Here is the agenda.